Mathematical Applications Group: Product and legacy

-A sequence of raytraced 3-D renders produced by MAGI, published in the February 1968 issue of Datamation.
+A sequence of raytraced 3-D renders produced by MAGI, published in the November 22, 1967 issue of Computerworld, and reprinted in the February 1968 issue of Datamation.

 MAGI developed a software program called SynthaVision to create CGI images and films.
 SynthaVision was one of the first systems to implement a ray tracing algorithmic approach to hidden surface removal in rendering images.
 The software was a constructive solid geometry (CSG) system, in that the geometry was solid primitives with combinatorial operators (such as Boolean operators).

 SynthaVision's modeling method does not use polygons or wireframe meshes that most CGI companies use today.
 The combination of the solid modeling and ray tracing (later to become plane firing) made it a very robust system that could generate high-quality images.

 MAGi created the world's first CGI advertisement for IBM, featuring 3-D letters that flew out of an office machine.

-MAGI also created a polygonal/2D test in the late 70s with Warner Bros. animator Chuck Jones, featuring the Wile E. Coyote and the Road Runner.